 Recruiting and retaining qualified personnel is critical to our success.
 We are dependent on the services of key executives including Pan American's President and Chief Executive Officer and other highly skilled and experienced executives and personnel focused on managing our interests.
 The number of persons skilled in acquisition, exploration, and development of mining properties is limited and competition for such persons is intense.
 As our business activity grows, we will require additional key financial, administrative, and mining personnel as well as additional operations staff.
+In addition, as a result of the implementation of COVID 19 related restrictions, technology, and the growth in work from home or hybrid employment arrangments, employees have become more mobile and available to a wider pool of employers and industries, presenting further challenges in retaining key personnel.
 There can be no assurance that we will be successful in attracting, training, and retaining qualified personnel as competition for persons with these skill sets increases.
 If we are not successful in attracting, training, and retaining qualified personnel, the efficiency of our operations could be impaired, which could have an adverse impact on Pan American's future cash flows, earnings, results of operations, and financial condition.